michelerenzullo/LUTify/README.md

 # LUTify

-A very complete and simple script to resize or convert your HALD images to CUBE format and viceversa.
+A very complete and simple script to resize or convert your CLUT images to CUBE format and viceversa.

 **Do you like this project?
 Support it by donating**